souptiksarkar893/deps-doctor/PUBLISHING_GUIDE.md

-# Publishing Guide for dep-doctor
+# Publishing Guide for deps-doctor

-This guide will walk you through publishing `dep-doctor` to npm.
+This guide will walk you through publishing `deps-doctor` to npm.

 ## Pre-Publishing Checklist